Indiana turns to Casino Gaming

-Sports betting is now live in the state of Indiana and bettors in the Hoosier State can either bet in person at any of the state’s authorized casinos or on their mobile device, wherever they are in the Hoosier State.
+Legal Sports Betting is now live in the state of Indiana, and bettors in the Hoosier State can bet Online, via their mobile or even in person at any of the state’s authorized casinos.

 Such familiar names as FanDuel and DraftKings are expected to be big players in the state of Indiana.
-The pair of fantasy heavyweights are already dominating the market in New Jersey, where 85 per cent of betting originates online.
+The pair of fantasy heavyweights are already dominating the market in New Jersey, where 85% of betting originates online.
 That they already possess significant user bases for DFS gives them a head start over other operators.

-That hasn’t deterred other entrants into the online market, though, and it’s not hard to envisage a situation in the near future when Indiana bettors have as much choice as those in the Garden State, where as many as 16 mobile/online sportsbooks are now operating with more on the way.
+That hasn’t deterred other entrants into the online market, though, and it’s not hard to envisage a situation shortly when Indiana bettors have as much choice as those in the Garden State.
+Over in NJ, there are over 16 mobile & online sportsbooks that are now operating with more on the way.
 Many of these already have long-term partnerships with the parent companies of Indiana casinos.

 Two entry points into the market via deals with Eldorado Resorts (who run Tropicana Evansville) and Penn National (Hollywood Casino Lawrenceburg).

 Partnered with Penn National.

 It was all made possible by the Supreme Court’s decision in May 2019 to strike down a federal law (PASPA) that prohibited sports betting, deeming it unconstitutional in a 6-3 decision.